This series of articles about credit cards, points and miles, and budgeting for travel is brought to you in partnership with The Points Guy.

 How do I earn rewards with Chase Sapphire Preferred?

 You can earn rewards by using your Chase Sapphire Preferred credit card for everyday purchases.
 You will earn up to 5 points per dollar spent, which you can redeem for travel, dining and other expenses.
-The card also offers 75,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-That's over $900 when you redeem through Chase Travel℠.
+Earn 60,000 bonus points after $4,000 in purchases in your first 3 months from account opening.
+That’s worth $750 when redeemed through Chase Travel℠.

 How to travel to Bali with points and miles